Best SIEM Tools List

 • Includes the functionality of an asset investigator, statistical analysis, and incident review

-Splunk is packed with a lot of useful functions.
-It’s one of the popular SIEM Tools used across a wide variety of industries by startups and large-scale businesses alike.
+Splunk is packed with a lot of valuable functions.
+It’s one of the popular SIEM Tools used by startups and large-scale businesses across various industries.

 Plus, it delivers customizable dashboards so any SOC team can create one that suits their needs and particular system architecture.

-For added efficiency and speed, engineers may use the SOC Prime CCM App, both for Splunk Cloud and on-premises to continuously stream new detection rules directly into their environment and update the existing ones.
+For added efficiency and speed, engineers may use the SOC Prime CCM App for Splunk Cloud and on-premises to continuously stream new detection rules directly into their environment and update the existing ones.

 2. IBM Security QRadar